microsoft/MixedRealityToolkit-Unity/Documentation/GettingStartedWithTheMRTK.md

 5. Hit play
 Press the play button to start the scene.
 You are now ready to start building your project, just start adding content and get building.
 Here are suggested next steps.

-## Get building your project

-Now your project is up and running, you can start building your Mixed Reality project.
+## Next steps

 Here are some suggested next steps:

-* Explore the [hand interaction examples scene](README_HandInteractionExamples.md) if you haven't already.
-Instructions to get started [are above](#Open-and-run-the-HandInteractionExamples-scene-in-editor).
 * Learn about the UX controls available in MRTK in [building blocks for UI and interactions](#building-blocks-for-ui-and-interactions).
 * Read through [input simulation guide](InputSimulation/InputSimulationService.md) to learn how to simulate hand input in editor.
 * Create a scene with a pressable button that logs a message (read about [Interactable](README_Interactable.md) to see how to make the button respond both to click and button presses), and a movable cube.